In Invoice Manager 2.1 we have completely redesigned the tax system, to offer a more flexible and powerful tax management to your accounting.

 Different taxes for individual items in invoice

-Besides all the functionality described above, starting in Invoice Manager 1.3 you can also define a tax for each item in the invoice, individually
+Besides all the functionality described above, starting in Invoice Manager 2.1 you can define a tax for each item individually.